-If your menopausal symptoms are severe, consider talking to your doctor about the risks and benefits of using hormone replacement therapy (HRT) or other ways to help control them.
+Hormone replacement therapy (HRT) can relieve menopausal symptoms.
+Consider talking to your doctor about the risks and benefits of using HRT or other ways to help control symptoms.

-- If vaginal dryness is a problem, use lots of water- or siliconebased lubricants during sex. - Exercise regularly and explore relaxation techniques. - Wear light clothing in layers that can be removed and put back on if hot flashes are an issue. - If you're struggling with your emotions, talk to your doctor about seeing a counsellor.
+- If vaginal dryness is a problem, use lots of water- or silicone-based lubricants during sex. - Exercise regularly and explore relaxation techniques. - Wear light clothing in layers that can be removed and put back on if hot flashes are an issue. - If you're struggling with your emotions, talk to your doctor about seeing a counsellor.